aletsdelarosa/100-days-of-swiftui/README.md

 ![Simulator Screen Shot - iPhone 14 Pro](https://user-images.githubusercontent.com/8673199/213113633-8bb55e96-a6d7-418f-817c-7ce426fd8dac.png)
 ![Simulator Screen Shot - iPhone 14 Pro](https://user-images.githubusercontent.com/8673199/213113638-4a8e994b-f174-40b7-a455-677f6cc2fd17.png)

-## Project 6

-Go back to the Guess the Flag project and add some animation:

-1. When you tap a flag, make it spin around 360 degrees on the Y axis.
-2. Make the other two buttons fade out to 25% opacity.
-3. Add a third effect of your choosing to the two flags the user didn’t choose – maybe make them scale down?
-Or flip in a different direction?
-Experiment!

 ## Project 7

 In this project we’re going to build iExpense, which is an expense tracker that separates personal costs from business costs.
 At its core this is an app with a form (how much did you spend?) and a list (here are the amounts you spent).